ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ## Conclusions

 AS mentioned before, this internship gave me such a big cover of all best practices and new technologies, that this was a real eye-opening and educational experience.
 - I've had the chance to develop an application in Spring, with different databases.
 - learned how to properly test my code with unit and integration tests
-- learned how to use the java and node AWS SDKs
+- learned how to use the Java and Node AWS SDKs
 - API's, connecting it all together..
 - Came in touch with a lot of linux, sharpening my commandline skills
 - developed an Angular app from start to finish
-- Learned about a lot about AWS.
-IAM, Iot Core, DynamoDB, API Gateway, SNS, SSM, EKS, S3, Cloudwatch, Cloudfront, lambdas, Route53, ...
+- Learned about a lot about AWS: IAM, Iot Core, DynamoDB, API Gateway, SNS, SSM, EKS, S3, Cloudwatch, Cloudfront, lambdas, Route53, ...
 - CICD pipelines and their best practices in the industry

 I'm very thankful for being able to do this and having the chance to work with Bas on a real project.

 He always motivated me to go the extra mile !
 He could destroy a day of hard work in a few sentences.. :)

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/bas-smile.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 But he would always take the time to explain why, and how I should do it to make my solution comply with the industries best practices.
 Being able to have someone who makes you self-reflect on the work that you did, and takes his time to give you proper feedback, is the biggest asset to provide to a junior programmer.

 Also a big thanks to Frederick Bousson & Ordina for the opportunity and resources provided.
-This really was a
+This really was a great project and I enjoyed every minute of it!